 Is Whale Watching in Baja California Ethical and Sustainable?

-Yes, when conducted through licensed operators like Explora Baja who follow strict Mexican regulations, employ local guides, support conservation efforts, and prioritize whale welfare over profit.
+Yes, when conducted through licensed operators who follow strict Mexican regulations, employ local guides, support conservation efforts, and prioritize whale welfare over profit.
 Baja’s whale watching industry serves as a global model for regenerative tourism that benefits both marine life and coastal communities.

 Explora Baja’s Commitment: